-Wear-and-tear arthritis (osteoarthritis) is the most common cause of bone spurs.
+Joint damage from osteoarthritis is the most common cause of bone spurs.
 As osteoarthritis breaks down the cartilage cushioning the ends of your bones, your body attempts to repair the loss by creating bone spurs near the damaged area.
-The extra bone may help increase the amount of surface area for load bearing.

-You'll probably first bring your concerns to the attention of your family doctor.
+You'll probably first see your family doctor.
 He or she may refer you to a doctor who specializes in the diagnosis and treatment of joint disorders (rheumatologist).

 What you can do

-- Write down your key medical information, including other conditions with which you've been diagnosed, all medications and supplements you're taking, and any family history of bone or joint disease.
+- Write down key medical information, including other conditions you have, all medications and supplements you take, and family history of bone or joint disease.

-- Note any recent injuries that may have damaged a joint.
+- Note recent injuries that affected a joint.

 - Write down questions to ask your doctor.
 Creating your list of questions in advance can help you make the most of your time with your doctor.

 Below are some basic questions to ask a doctor who is examining you for joint problems.
-If any additional questions occur to you during your visit, don't hesitate to ask.
+If other questions occur to you, don't hesitate to ask.

 - What treatment approach do you recommend, if any?